cydrobolt/polr/docs/developer-guide/api.md

 ## Response Type
 The Polr API will reply in `plain_text` or `json`.
 The response type can be set by providing the `response_type` argument to the request.
-If not provided, the response type will default to `plain_text`.
+If this argument is not provided, the response type will default to either `plain_text` or `json` depending on the endpoint.

-Data endpoints will only return JSON-formatted data and will default to `json` if no `response_type` is provided.

 Example `json` responses:
 ```